Larry Ainsworth Consulting, LLC

 “Timeless Essentials” for Integrating Teaching and Learning

-As an education consultant, my motivation is to positively impact the many thousands of students I will never get to meet by helping their teachers and leaders—among them, you!—to learn and apply simple but highly effective methods I’ve created for bringing clarity to standards, instruction, curriculum, and assessments.
+As an education consultant, author, and keynote speaker, my motivation is to positively impact the many thousands of students I will never get to meet by helping their teachers and leaders—among them, you!—to learn and apply simple but highly effective methods I’ve created for bringing clarity to standards, instruction, curriculum, and assessments.
 As these timeless education practices have successfully worked for others, they will also work for you!
-Thank you for your interest in my education consulting services.
+Thank you for your interest in my education support services.

 A COMPREHENSIVE SYSTEM TO OPTIMIZE INSTRUCTION AND MAXIMIZE STUDENT LEARNING!